maim-lain/fourelements/book-2/home.md

 ## Farm mechanics for the non-autistic:

 Simple version:
-- Visit the farm at night every day
+- Visit the farm every day at night
+- Use Ctrl to speed up milking
 - Milk used girls
 - Fuck girls who aren't pregnant
 - Pregnant -> Milk -> Nipples -> Let cum